- 2-lb. maul

 The truck comes with the concrete premixed with the correct water content.
 But the driver may send a little concrete down the chute and ask if you'd like more water added.
 Unless the mix is too dry to get down the chute, forget it.
 The mix should be thick—not runny.
 Wetter mud may be easier to place (fill the forms), but the wetter the mix, the weaker the concrete.

-Level concrete as you pour with a screed board (a straight 2x4 about 1 ft. longer than the width of the sidewalk).
+After dumping the concrete into the forms, level the concrete as you pour every few feet with a screed board (a straight 2x4 about 1 ft. longer than the width of the sidewalk).
 Rest the screed board on the forms and use a sawing motion while pulling the board toward the end of the pour.
 Fill lower areas with fresh concrete and repeat screeding over the same area.

 Tip: For smooth sides, tap the sides of the form every couple of feet with a hammer to work out air bubbles.
 Wear safety glasses; concrete will splash.

-Use the bull float right after screeding (Photo 12) if there's no bleed water present.
+Draw a bull float over the fresh concrete immediately after screeding to force down aggregate and raise cream (gravel-free concrete) near the surface for finishing.
+Only use the bull float right after screeding if there's no bleed water present.
 Bleed water is water that migrates to the surface from the fresh concrete in small pools.
 Look carefully; bleed water can be hard to spot.
 Don't work concrete with bleed water present; wait until it reabsorbs or evaporates.
 It'll seriously weaken the surface, which may flake off later.
 Wait until it disappears before using the bull float or hand float.
+Work in the opposite direction of screeding and push the bull float away from you, slightly lifting the leading edge, then pull it back while lifting the back edge.

 Working with Concrete Safely